-On September 28, 2021, the Company closed on the sale of (i) 7,200 shares of its common stock, par value \$0.001 per share (the "Common Stock"), (ii) pre-funded warrants ("PFW") to purchase an aggregate of 4,800 shares of Common Stock and (iii) common warrants to purchase an aggregate of 12,000 shares of Common Stock ("2022 Investor Warrants") in the Company's registered direct offering (the "Offering").
-Each share of Common Stock, or PFW as applicable, was sold together with a 2022 Investor Warrant to purchase one share of Common Stock at a combined effective price of \$1.25 per share of Common Stock and accompanying 2022 Investor Warrant.
+On September 28, 2021, the Company closed on the sale of (i) 7,200 shares of its common stock, par value \$0.001 per share, (ii) pre-funded warrants ("PFW") to purchase an aggregate of 4,800 shares of common stock and (iii) common warrants to purchase an aggregate of 12,000 shares of common stock ("2022 Investor Warrants") in the Company's registered direct offering (the "September Offering").
+Each share of common stock, or PFW as applicable, was sold together with a 2022 Investor Warrant to purchase one share of common stock at a combined effective price of \$1.25 per share of common stock and accompanying 2022 Investor Warrant.
 The 2022 Investor Warrants have been valued at \$7,023 and have been treated as equity.
 They have been valued using a Black-Scholes valuation with a risk-free rate of 0.55%, a contractual term of 3.5 years, a volatility of 116.7%, and a dividend rate of 0%.
 The estimated volatility of the Company's common stock is based on the historical volatility of the Company.
 The risk-free interest rate is based on rates published by the government for bonds with a maturity similar to the contractual life of the instrument at the valuation date.
-The term is based on the contractual term of the warrant.
+The term is based on the warrant.

-The net proceeds from the Offering, were \$13,634 after deducting commissions and other offering expenses.
+The net proceeds from the September Offering were \$13,634 after deducting commissions and other offering expenses.

-The 2022 Investor Warrants are exercisable at \$1.25 per share until their expiry onMarch 28, 2025 and the PFW are exercisable at \$0.001 per share at any time after September 28, 2021.
+The 2022 Investor Warrants are exercisable at \$1.25 per share until their expiry on March 28, 2025, and the PFW are exercisable at \$0.001 per share at any time after September 28, 2021.
 The Company also issued 600 agent warrants that are exercisable at \$1.5265 per share commencing September 28, 2021, until their expiry on March 28, 2025 (the "2022 Agent Warrants").
-The 2022 Agent Warrants have been valued at \$333 and have been treated as non-cash issue costs of the Common Stock, 2022 Investor Warrants, and PFW.
+The 2022 Agent Warrants have been valued at \$333 and have been treated as non-cash issue costs of the common stock, 2022 Investor Warrants, and PFW.
 The 2022 Agent Warrants have been valued using a Black-Scholes valuation with a risk-free rate of 0.55%, a contractual term of 3.5 years, a volatility of 116.7%, and a dividend rate of 0%.
 The estimated volatility of the Company's common stock is based on the historical volatility of the Company.
 The risk-free interest rate is based on rates published by the government for bonds with a maturity similar to the contractual life of the instrument at the valuation date.
 The term is based on the contractual term of the warrant.

-During the three months ended September 30, 2021, all of the 4,800 PFW were exercised at \$0.001 per PFW for proceeds of \$4.8.
+During the nine months ended March 31, 2022, all of the 4,800 PFW were exercised at \$0.001 per PFW for proceeds of \$4.8.